 Instead of tables with rows and columns NoSQL Graph databases use graph structures with nodes, properties and edges to represent and store data that again can scale across multiple servers.
 The graph nodes represent entities like products, articles, accounts or any other item you want to keep track of.

 That was NoSQL database type comparison in examples.
-In the next article I will give some more details on a few of these NoSQL solutions and advice how to choose the right one for your use case.
+In my next article What noSQL database to choose I give more details on a few of these NoSQL solutions and advice how to choose the right one for your use case.